Shopify/go-lua/doc/presentations/golangmtl-march-2016/presentation.md

   - **Nginx**: load balancing, SSL cert. management, routing, etc.
   - **Redis**: "stored procedures", inventory/reservation system

-^ Assume some knowledge of Go, so let's focus on Lua.
+^ I assume some knowledge of Go.
+Alexandre will introduce the language after this talk, if you're unfamiliar.
+Let's focus on Lua.

 ^ Reference implementation is one of the fastest scripting language interpreters. `luajit` is even faster.